-American Century Services, LLC (ACS), 4500 Main Street, Kansas City, Missouri 64111, serves as transfer agent and dividend-paying agent for the funds.
-It provides physical facilities, computer hardware and software and personnel, for the day-to-day administration of the funds and the advisor.
-The advisor pays ACS's costs for serving as transfer agent and dividend-paying agent for the funds out of the advisor's unified management fee.
-For a description of this fee and the terms of its payment, see the above discussion under the caption Investment Advisor on page 39.
+American Century Services, LLC (ACS), 4500 Main Street, Kansas City, Missouri 64111, serves as transfer agent and dividendpaying agent for the fund.
+It provides physical facilities, computer hardware and software, and personnel for the day-to-day administration of the fund and the advisor.
+The advisor pays ACS's costs for serving as transfer agent and dividend-paying agent for the fund out of the advisor's unified management fee.
+For a description of this fee and the terms of its payment, see the above discussion under the caption Investment Advisor on page 34.